CCALI/a2jdat/README.md

 `npm install pm2 -g`

 5.)
 Download the latest DAT from repo.
 It is recommended that you install the latest release from the releases page.
-These releases are compiled to target node 6.9.5 and 8.9.4.
+These releases are compiled to target node 8.9.4.
 If you are running a different version of node, you will need to download the source and compile by following the instructions **compile from source instructions**.

 6.)
 Unzip the DAT package into your webroot or preferred directory on your web server.